izy138/FIU-CS/artificial-intelligence/Data Mining/README.md

 #### Algorithm Implementation

 ##### Apriori
-Level-wise breadth-first search using horizontal transactions.
-Candidate generation merges frequent (k-1)-itemsets while pruning any candidate with infrequent subsets.
-Support counts are tracked in a dictionary of `frozenset -> count`, and qualifying itemsets feed into rule generation.
+Apriori is a level-wise breadth-first search using horizontal transactions.
+It merges frequent itemsets while pruning those with infrequent subsets.
+Support counts are trackedm and qualifying itemsets feed into rule generation.
 - Data structure: dictionary mapping itemset to support count
 - Candidate generation: join on frequent (k-1)-itemsets with subset pruning
 - Pruning strategy: minimum support count derived from user-defined threshold